Interview by Meritxell Rosell

-That concept to rebuild nature to make a new order is one on my main theme on creating artwork from early in my career.
-For my works, the relationship between order and disorder plays an important role, and this is the basic element of my works.
+That concept of rebuilding nature to make a new order is one of my main themes in creating artwork from early in my career.
+The relationship between order and disorder plays an important role in my works, and this is the basic element of my work.

-Your work is mostly based on synesthetic experiences, bringing about new feelings in the audience by stimulating simultaneously sight, hearing and even physical movement.
-What do you expect from the viewer that interact with your installations?
+Your work is mostly based on synesthetic experiences, bringing about new feelings in the audience by simultaneously stimulating sight, hearing and even physical movement.
+What do you expect from the viewer that interacts with your installations?

-I’m avoiding to give a guideline to viewers, and I don’t expect anything specific, but it’s a great pleasure my works could let viewers think through experience or could be the trigger for them to do something.
+I’m avoiding giving a guideline to viewers, and I don’t expect anything specific, but it’s a great pleasure my works could let viewers think through their experience or could be the trigger for them to do something.